 The HSEM program is a member of the FEMA Higher Education Program and the University and Agency Partnership Initiative (UAPI) through the U.S. Department of Homeland Security.

-The HSEM undergraduate Bachelor of Emergency Management (BEM) program was recently ranked by the Emergency Management Degree Program Guide as fifth in the U.S. for program quality and second in the U.S. for affordability.
+The HSEM undergraduate Bachelor of Security and Emergency Management (BSEM) program was recently ranked by the Emergency Management Degree Program Guide as fifth in the U.S. for program quality and second in the U.S. for affordability.
 This ranking defines affordability as a net tuition price of less than $23,000 a year, after factoring in financial aid and scholarships.
 The assessments also take into account factors such as freshmen retention rate, six-year graduation rate, student-to-faculty ratio, availability of student organizations and internship requirements.

 Learning at UAF